matthewchivers/dodl/README.md

 ## Templating

-Use placeholders like `{{ .Now }}` or `{{ .Topic }}` to dynamically generate content in document templates, directory structures, or filenames.
-Perfect for notes, journals, reports and more. `dodl` templating makes consistent file naming and structuring simple and easy (as well as powerful where needed).
+Use placeholders like `{{ .Now }}` or `{{ .Topic }}` to dynamically generate content in document templates, directory structures, or filenames.  `dodl` templating makes it easy to have consistent file naming, directory structuring, and document formatting.
+The templating is simple to start with, but can be extended in powerful ways (see examples below).

 #### Examples:
 * `{{ .Topic }}` where the Topic field is "Project X" -> `Project X`